ManasaRaoK/lxca_puppet/README.md

 Lenovo XClarity™ Administrator is a centralized resource management solution that is aimed at reducing complexity, speeding response, and enhancing the availability of Lenovo® server systems and solutions.
 Using the lxca module, you can interact with the LXCA resources such as nodes, chassis, cmms etc...

-In this POC, the supported functionality are:
-* Listing of all nodes
-* Listing of managed nodes
-* Listing of unmanaged nodes
-* Listing and filtering of nodes using a chassis
-* Listing and filtering of nodes using a uuid
-* Power on node
-* Power off node
-* Power restart node
-* Blink LOC LED
-* Turn on LOC LED
-* Turn off LOC LED
-* Listing of all chassis
-* Listing of managed chassis
-* Listing of unmanaged chassis
-* Listing and filtering of chassis using a uuid

 ## Setup
 Once the lxca module becomes a part of the Puppet Forge, it can be installed using the command: